 Can you earn points for travel and non-travel purchases with an airline credit card?

 Most airline travel cards provide bonus mileage categories to encourage spending in particular areas.
 For example, the Chase United Explorer Card rewards you with two miles for every $1 you spend at restaurants, on hotel stays and on United purchases.
-However, you can also earn miles for non-travel purchases.
-All of the cards that ranked among GOBankingRates’ Best Airline Credit Cards of 2019, for example, will pay you at least one mile per $1 you spend on non-travel purchases.
-Some cards, like the Bank of America Spirit Airlines World Mastercard, will even reward you with double miles on everyday purchases.
+However, you can also earn miles for nontravel purchases.
+All of the cards that ranked among GOBankingRates’ Best Airline Credit Cards of 2019, for example, will pay you at least one mile per $1 you spend on nontravel purchases.
+Some cards, like the Spirit Airlines World Mastercard from Bank of America, will even reward you with double miles on everyday purchases.

 Can you earn points for a balance transfer with an airline credit card?

-Although individual card promotions are subject to change at any time, you generally cannot earn points or miles for a balance transfer from a different credit card.
+Although individual card promotions are subject to change at any time, you usually can’t earn points or miles for a balance transfer from a different credit card.
 Unlike purchases, balance transfers don’t generate any interchange fees for card issuers, so the only benefit you’re likely to receive is a promotional balance transfer APR.